candh/e-commerce-site/README.md

 # But really dude, give me some idea...
-Well, you need to set up your database for it to work.
-I created a database dump.
-I contains all the information about the tables.
-Just create a new database name "store" or something and import the **store.sql file found in database** folder of the project.
+All you have to do setup your database.
+Just import the store.sql file in the setup dir.

 Next up, start a apache server on the folder and visit localhost in browser!

+#Credits
+Made by [Haider Ali](http://www.haidrr.com) with love (duh!) in Pakistan Special thanks to [Anas Ismail](http://anasismail.com) for fixing up the crazy paths